loteoo/hyperapp/docs/src/pages/Reference/reference.md

 ```javascript
 Lazy({ render, ...props })
 ```
-Lazy is higher order function (wrapper function) to cache your view functions based on props you pass into them.
+The Lazy function is a higher order function (wrapper function) that caches the results of a view function, based on the props that are passed into it.

-It's a helps you achieve a performance optimization technique commonly refered to as memoization.
+It's a helps you pull off a performance optimization technique that is commonly refered to as memoization.

-Immutability in hyperapp guarantees that if two things are referentially equal, they must be identical.
+The immutability in hyperapp guarantees that if two things are referentially equal, they must be identical.
 This makes it safe for hyperapp to only re-compute your Lazy components when values passed through their props change.

 - **render** - Function that returns a virtual DOM. *Must be a named function.*
 - **...props** - Props to pass down to the view function.
 The underlying view is re-computed when those change.